adithyaMohan200/Pokeapi-Wrapper/README.md

 # Python Pokeapi-Wrapper
 #A wrapper for the Pokéapi in python

+#Notice
+Only works for Python 2.x not python 3.x

 # Purpose

 This wrapper simplifies the retrieval and parsing of data from the [Pokeapi database](http://pokeapi.co/).
 All methods either return a string, number or a dictionary that you can loop through to find what data you want.
 I will be adding more features as time passes